 No bake peanut butter oatmeal balls are super easy to make and a healthy make ahead snack idea that everyone will enjoy.
 Gather a few key components and quickly assemble this no cook snack in no time at all.

 You may also enjoy making a batch of 5-minute homemade peanut butter.
 This recipe is uses only 3 ingredients to make super fresh tasting peanut spread.
 In addition, there are so many fun twists that you can mix in like cinnamon, vanilla and cocoa powder.
+Or, use it in this Peanut Butter Oatmeal recipe.

 No Bake Peanut Butter Oatmeal Balls Ingredients: